Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

 ..
 Note::

-    If more baker credentials are generated, several bakers for each such can be spun up by replacing the arguments specified by the ``--baker-credentials-file``.
-If there is no bootstrapper node, nodes must be manually instructed to connect to one another by specifying the IP address and port of the other node(s) using the ``--connect-to`` option.
+    If more baker credentials are generated, a baker can be started for each credential by replacing the arguments specified by the ``--baker-credentials-file``.
+If there is no bootstrapper node, nodes must be manually instructed to connect to one another by specifying the IP address and port of the other node(s) using the ``--connect-to $IP:$PORT``.
 Note that node instances using the same network interfaces should each specify different listen ports, and node instances using the same file-system should specify different data and config directories.

 Running the chain as a Docker instance
 --------------------------------------